maybleMyers/H1111/README.md

 ![GUI Screenshot](images/screenshot.png)

 # Recent update
+5/31/2025
+    Default button added to framepack tab to save current settings.
 5/30/2025
     Add support for the phatom model.
 Download from https://huggingface.co/maybleMyers/wan_files_for_h1111/blob/main/phantom14B.safetensors and put it in the wan subfolder to use it with the new phantom tab.
 It is cool because it can take alot of input reference images and make a video with them.
 It is a wan 2.1 fine tune.
 5/25/2025